mdsimon2/RPi-CamillaDSP/README.md

 #### Pipeline

-The Pipeline tab is where everything comes together, filters, mixers and processors created in the previous tabs are applied her.
+The Pipeline tab is where everything comes together.
+Filters, mixers and processors created in the previous tabs are applied here.
 The entire pipeline can be plotted to show how the mixer and filters are applied as well as the combined magnitude / phase / group delay on each channel.

 <img src="https://github.com/mdsimon2/RPi-CamillaDSP/blob/main/screenshots/pipeline.png" alt="pipeline" width="800"/>